skyzo-sa/skyzo-sa/README.md

 ## About Me

-Certified IT Specialist with expertise in network engineering, system administration, and cybersecurity.
-Skilled in configuring LAMP stack Web Servers, Cisco IOS switches & routers, firewalls (FortiGate/Sophos/pfSense), SD-WAN and managing Linux & Azure environments.
+An experienced and certified IT Specialist with expertise in network engineering, system administration, and cybersecurity.
+Proficient in network configuration and management, network security and managing Linux & Azure environments.
 Passionate about problem-solving, optimizing systems, and advancing in cloud and network security.

 - 🚀 Currently developing skills in **Python (Network Automation), Linux, and DevOps.**
 - 📚  Working towards my **CCNA** certification.